juniorgerdet/seed_django_rest/README.md

 ## Author: Junior Gerdet

 You may also want to follow the [author](https://twitter.com/juniorgerdet) on Twitter.
-My email es juniorgerdet@gmail.com
+My email is juniorgerdet@gmail.com

 # Overview